dklassic/AreWeBrowserYet/content/metrics/browser-feature.md

 +++
 insert_anchor_links = "left"
-title = "Browser Feature Coverage"
+title = "Browser Feature Coverage By Popularity"
 +++

 This page will be automatically built every week showing the status of supported browser feature.